Belize: Health

-The educational policy is currently following the "Education Sector Strategy 2011–2016", which sets three objectives for the years to come: Improving access, quality, and governance of the education system by providing technical and vocational education and training.
+Under the second term of the Briceño administration, the long awaited free health care for all Belizeans was launched.
+The programme is the National Health Insurance Belize and it has been implemented by region until 100% of the population is covered.
+Health care is practically free and fees if any, are charged from 10% to as low as .5% of total cost on treatments and medications.

 Crime

 Belize has moderate rates of violent crime.
 The majority of violence in Belize stems from gang activity, which includes trafficking of drugs and persons, protecting drug smuggling routes, and securing territory for drug dealing.

-In 2019, 102 murders were recorded in Belize, giving the country a homicide rate of 24 murders per 100,000 inhabitants, lower than the neighbouring countries of Mexico and Honduras, but higher than Guatemala and El Salvador.
+In 2023, 87 murders were recorded in Belize, giving the country a homicide rate of 19.7 murders per 100,000 inhabitants, lower than the neighbouring countries of Mexico and Honduras, but higher than Guatemala and El Salvador.
 Belize District (containing Belize City) had the most murders by far compared to all the other districts.
-In 2019, 58% of the murders occurred in the Belize District.
+In 2023, 66% of the murders occurred in the Belize District.
 The violence in Belize City (especially the southern part of the city) is largely due to gang warfare.

-In 2015, there were 40 reported cases of rape, 214 robberies, 742 burglaries, and 1027 cases of theft.
+In 2023, there were 34 reported cases of rape, 170 robberies, 628 burglaries, and 118 cases of theft.

-The Belize Police Department has implemented many protective measures in hopes of decreasing the high number of crimes.
-These measures include adding more patrols to "hot spots" in the city, obtaining more resources to deal with the predicament, creating the "Do the Right Thing for Youths at Risk" program, creating the Crime Information Hotline, creating the Yabra Citizen Development Committee, an organization that helps youth, and many other initiatives.
-In 2011, the government established a truce among many major gangs, lowering the murder rate.